"FIFTY YEARS IS ENOUGH"

 Something else to make a trip to Tucson worthwhile.

-Today is October 26, 2024.
-It is a sad day for Linda and me personally and for the world of minerals in general.
-Our dear friend Guenther Neumeier unexpectedly passed away in his sleep last night while visiting his sister in Munich, Germany where he was attending the world's second most important mineral show.
+October 26, 2024 was a sad day for Linda and me personally and for the world of minerals in general.
+Our dear friend Guenther Neumeier unexpectedly passed away in his sleep while visiting his sister in Munich, Germany where he was attending the world's second most important mineral show.
 Guenther had just learned that his application for American citizenship had just been approved.
 He had lived in the US for over twenty years and his son Cory (now at the U of Colorado) was born here.
 Guenther had come to the US as the representative of Lapis the German mineral magazine and married here during that time.
 He was a talented editor and was, at one time, working at the Mineralogical Record with the expectation that he would eventually follow the current editor-in-chief.
 He helped numerous authors bring their magazine articles and books to press.
 Most recently he was employed by the estate of Rock Currier handling the sales of Rock's collection at La Fuente of Minerals in Tucson.
 Guenther worked for me on advertising and assisted at shows.
 He traveled with me across country in my motorhome and enjoyed seeing parts of America that were off the freeways.
 Guenther was a great cook and a fun house guest when he came to Colorado to visit Cory.
 He was truly a nice and interesting human being.
 I feel that I have lost a brother.
-The following phot was posted by someone from the Munich show this week.
-I think is the perfect way to remember him.
-Thanks to whomever took it.
+This photo was posted by someone from the Munich show this week.
+It was also projected at a celebration for his life held at Mineral Nexus during the Tucson show.
+We enjoyed authentic German sausage, pretzels, beer and sharing our Guenther stories.
+I think is the perfect was to remember him.
+Thanks to whomever took that photo.

 More about Tucson